apple/GCGC/src/README.md

 ## Design choices

 This project is built using Jupyter notebooks with a python3 kernel, rather than as a standalone tool with a graphical interface.
 Therefore, after collecting the GC log information and storing it into the state variable called `gc_event_dataframes`, it becomes possible for manual manipulation of the data.
-This was choosen for the project to allow for importing and exporting filtered data easily using well known packages in Python.
+This was chosen for the project to allow for importing and exporting filtered data easily using well known packages in Python.
 The data structure used to hold the gc_event_dataframes is a [pandas](https://pandas.pydata.org) dataframe.
 The filters and groups while plotting provide fast ways to view subsets of the data, and further manipulation is possible due to the Notebook's interactive cell structure.
 All plots are created using the matplotlib package, which integrates well with inline plotting in Jupyter notebooks.

 ---